AfroDeivid/automatic-interviews-processing/README_envs.md

-# Basics analysis & use of this repo
+# Set-Up for Basics analysis & use of this repo
 - audio_and_experiment
 - analyis
 - evaluation